6 Guidelines To Freezing Foods

 The freezing of foods whether raw or cooked is designed to prolong the shelf-life of these products so that they may be used at a later stage.
 However, this prolonging of shelf-life is limited and needs to be handled in a controlled way.

-For instance, temperature control and handling of foods cannot be ignored just because we are going to freeze foods afterward.
 Although the freezing process limits and stops the growth of bacteria.
 It does not always kill all germs.
 This is particularly true for bacteria such as Listeria monocytogenes.

 This means, that before freezing can take place, the following criteria need to be followed: